mozeago/mozeago/README.md

 ### I'm a Developer and Learner

 - I'm curently working on iShule [https://www.ishule.net/] part-time remote project
-- I'm also a daily learner; in this field you cn never be a teacher but  leaner tring to understand things.
+- I'm also a daily learner; in this field you can never be a teacher but a leaner trying to understand things.
 - I'm open for remote developer roles in Vue3, Laravel, Inertia, Element UI, Jetpack compose, Django and Flask.
 - I love Vue3